anaavi-a/First-Website/README.md

-# firstpro
+# Website
-added html css and javascipt
+Created a basic website using HTML and CSS.